QingyuanWuNothing/QingyuanWuNothing.github.io/_pages/about.md

 ## Brief Introduction

-* [09/2023 - now] PhD student majoring in Computer Science at the University of Liverpool, advised by [Prof. Chao Huang](https://scholar.google.com/citations?user=GbY72eIAAAAJ&hl=en).
+* [09/2024 - now] PhD student majoring in Computer Science at the University of Southampton (transfer from Liverpool), advised by [Prof. Chao Huang](https://scholar.google.com/citations?user=GbY72eIAAAAJ&hl=en).

+* [09/2023 - 09/2024] PhD student majoring in Computer Science at the University of Liverpool (transfer to Southampton).

 * [04/2022 - 09/2023] Reinforcement Learning and Gaming AI Researcher working in the P2 team of [Parametrix.AI](https://chaocanshu.cn/index-en.html).